gajus/eslint-plugin-jsdoc/docs/advanced.md

-and this follows [EStree AST](https://github.com/estree/estree) but to support the the latest experimental features of JavaScript, one may use `@babel/eslint-parser` or to be able to have one's rules (including JSDoc rules) apply to TypeScript, one may use `@typescript-eslint/parser`, etc.
+and this follows [EStree AST](https://github.com/estree/estree) but to support the the latest experimental features of JavaScript, one may use `@babel/eslint-parser` or to be able to have one's rules (including JSDoc rules) apply to TypeScript, one may use `typescript-eslint`, etc.

 So you can look up a particular parser to see its rules, e.g., browse through the [ESTree docs](https://github.com/estree/estree) as used by Espree or see